HOUSING FIRST SUCCESS STORIES

 Damion, a Veteran, spiraled into deep depression when his wife suddenly passed away.
 Unable to attend to even his most basic needs, he lost his job, his car, his home, and eventually ended up sleeping outside and in shelters.
 Struggling and embarrassed by his situation, Damion says he never would have asked for help.
 But with the help of Boston’s Housing First Initiative and Friends’ Housing Start-up Fund he was finally able to get the help he needed.
 With that help, today Damion has a safe, dignified home, a job he loves, and is finally feeling like himself again. “[Housing First] makes sure I maintain my mental health and my work/life balance.
 It’s so much more than just housing.”

-Michael is 71 years old and had been homeless since 1997.
+At 71 years old Michael had been homeless for 14 years.
 He suffered from chronic pain after falling from a ladder while working as an electrician.
 He became depressed and began abusing alcohol.
 After his wife left him, Michael began sleeping on the streets.
 He was a frequent user of the Boston Medical Center emergency room and often got arrested for disorderly conduct.
 Michael was one of the first people identified for the HUES (High Users of Emergency Services) to HUES to Home (high utilizers of emergency services) Housing First Program and was quickly placed in housing.
 Once in his own home, he began to focus on his mental health and health issues.
 He also began substance abuse counseling.
 Michael’s been in his own place since 2012.
 He’s had no emergency room visits or arrests since moving into his apartment.
 But what he does have is peace of mind, friends and community, and hope for the future.

 By 33, Chasity had already spent five years living on the streets.
 Suffering from a severe trauma and a paranoid disorder, she was afraid to come in to the shelters and primarily used the emergency room for respite when the weather got too cold.
 Despite all this, Chasity always envisioned her own home.
 Through Housing First, she got that home she always dreamed about and finally found the serenity and stability she needed to address her mental health and substance abuse issues.
 Today, Chasity not only takes care of herself, but also helps others by leading support groups in the community.
 With her newfound confidence and independence, she started her own non-profit.
 And just as she dreamed, Chasity loves to decorate her home.
 “My apartment has given me the stability I’ve needed for years.
 This gives me great joy.”